jintomenachery/ios-good-practices-and-guidelines-mopl/README.md

 }
 ```
-####Don’t use “AND” with parameter keywords except when the function does two different things.
+###Don’t use “AND” with parameter keywords except when the function does two different things
 ```ObjectiveC
 -(void)initWithContact:(APContact *)contact andPhoto:(APPhoto *)photo; //Bad
 -(void)sendData:(NSData *)data andLogTo:(NSUrl *)logFileUrl;